Giovanni Luigi Malvezzi de' Medici

-Giovanni Luigi Malvezzi de' Medici (Bologna, September 10, 1819 – Ozzano dell’Emilia, October 3, 1892) was a politician, patriot, and Italian scholar.
+Giovanni Luigi Malvezzi de' Medici (Bologna, September 10, 1819 – Ozzano dell'Emilia, October 3, 1892) was an Italian politician, patriot, and scholar.

 Biography

 Malvezzi was born to a family from Bologna, son of Count Francesco and Countess Teresa Carniani Malvezzi.
 He married Barbara Pio di Savoia Scapinelli, born in Modena on October 8, 1823; and was widowed February 28, 1848.
-He remarried on September 20, 1849 to Augusta Tanari (April 2, 1831 – March 27, 1886).
+He remarried on September 20, 1849, to Augusta Tanari (April 2, 1831 – March 27, 1886).
 Malvezzi and Tanari had 5 children together, including Senator Nerio.
-Malvezzi died at his villa in Ozzano dell’Emilia October 3, 1892.
+Malvezzi died at his villa in Ozzano dell'Emilia October 3, 1892.

 Political life

 During his youth he was persecuted by the Papal authorities for his liberal political ideas.
 He participated and helped finance the uprising of 1848 and 1849 where he was appointed Chief of State of the Civic Guard of Bologna.
 In 1859 he played a prominent part in the military movements that drove the Austrians from Bologna, and was among the citizens that dealt with the surrender of the Austrian troops (April 18, 1859).
 He included in the surrender agreements the condition that the officers had to leave their swords.